unkcpz/tatzelwurm/README.md

 ---------------------

 - [ ] benchmark throughput, not too much to bench, the bottleneck is in DB access.
+- [ ] The notifier mechanism for table lookup.
 - [ ] pyo3 interface to expose the communicate part for python runner.
 - [ ] Adding unit tests for things above so stady to move forward.
 - [ ] table management using actor model instead of using mutex.